KazukiNakamae/MaChIAto/README.md

 ##### fixed
 - table with a certain amplicon name can be recognized when CRSIRPEsso2 format is processed in MaChIAto Classifier.
+- some optimization parameters is calculated as float variables in MaChIAto Classifier.
 - result of correlation test can be put out in MaChIAto Analyzer.

 ##### changed